 Then came the photos of Disneyland.
 Wonderful photos that really gave you a sense of how much Disneyland has grown and changed – like the photo of Michael and his mom, below.
 You can see that Dumbo used to sit right behind the castle, almost where the carousel is now, and that the carousel is a bit farther back than Dumbo is now!

 He also spoke of how Frontierland and Tomorrowland were both begun, shaped by the culture and perspective of the era.
 It was then considered “safe” to ride mules and on top of stagecoaches going through bumpy terrain, “entertaining” to get your photo with the Chicken of the Sea Pirate Ship’s authentic one-legged pirate (with only one leg), and “thrilling” to get your photos taken with real Indians in an Indian Village.
-There were other things that we would be surprised about, but you should really listen to the show to hear all of them.
+There were other things that we would be surprised about, but you should really

 If you’d really like to get a feel for retro Disneyland, consider planning your trip around one of the Dapper Days events.
 If you’d like to see the Disneyland influences on the retro hotels around the park or even have some adventures finding them on your own, spend some time in the surrounding Anaheim area.
 Buy a day pass on the Anaheim Rapid Transit or ART, travel its routes, and get off at any spot that looks interesting!
 If you’re a frequent Disneyland guest, this might just be the unique experience that you are looking for to add a touch of Walt’s world to your next vacation!